 Internal control within Wärtsilä is designed to support the company in achieving its targets.
 The risks related to the achievement of targets need to be identified and evaluated in order for them to be managed.
 Thus, the identification and assessment of risks is a pre-requisite for internal control within Wärtsilä.
 Wärtsilä's internal control mechanisms and procedures provide management assurance that the risk management actions are carried out as planned.

 Wärtsilä has defined and implemented entity level and process level control activities, as well as information system controls.
 Control activities at different levels are needed to directly mitigate risks at the respective levels.
 Wärtsilä's risk management processes consist of Group-wide risk assessment and management processes, as well as project-specific risk assessments and project risk management.
 The Group-wide risk assessment process results in the creation of action plans for the identified and prioritised risks.

-Each Business and PowerTech reports its main risks to the Board of Management of Wärtsilä, which also follows up the execution of the defined risk management action plans on a regular basis.
-The Board of Directors of Wärtsilä Corporation is responsible for defining the Group's overall level of risk tolerance, and for ensuring that Wärtsilä has adequate tools and resources for managing risks.
+Each Business reports its main risks to Wärtsilä's Board of Management, which follows up the execution of the defined risk management action plans on a regular basis.
+Wärtsilä's Board of Directors is responsible for defining the Group's overall level of risk tolerance, and for ensuring that Wärtsilä has adequate tools and resources for managing risks.
+The Board reviews the risk profile regularly.
 The President & CEO, with the assistance of the Board of Management, is responsible for organising and ensuring risk management in all of Wärtsilä's operations.
-Business and PowerTech management is responsible for defining action plans for managing the most important risks.
+Business management is responsible for defining action plans for managing the most important risks.

 Wärtsilä's most important strategic, operative and financial risks can be found in the Risks and risk management section.